-A major field research facility, the Morwick Groundwater Research Centre, has been established at the University of Guelph as part of Morwick G360.
+A major field research facility, the Morwick Groundwater Research Centre, is being established at the University of Guelph as part of Morwick G360.
 Located at 360 College Road, the Research Centre, which is situated on the main U of G campus on an important bedrock aquifer in the Grand River watershed, presents a unique opportunity for applied groundwater field research in a fractured bedrock environment right in our own backyard.
 The Morwick Groundwater Research Centre will be used to enhance field research and hands‐on teaching concerning the use, management, and protection of groundwater resources.
 We have a large real-world field-based laboratory thanks to our long-term collaboration with the City of Guelph with whom we have teamed up with to address the City’s groundwater challenges – the same challenges faced around the globe.

 The Morwick Groundwater Research Centre, previously known as the Bedrock Aquifer Field Facility, was established in 2009, marked by the drilling of the first two companion wells and building the core and equipment storage areas.